sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 ### Restore the Sensu configuration for external etcd

-If you are using an externally deployed Etcd instance or cluster follow the steps below:
+If you are using an externally deployed etcd instance or cluster, follow these steps to restore your Sensu configuration:

 1. Create a snapshot of your etcd database: